deanmarano/connect-resourceful-routing/README.md

 app = connect()
   .use router
     file: 'config/routes' # Optional - will look for config/routes.{coffee/js} by default.
-    handle404s: true # Optional - if you want your routes to be the end of the chain, use this.
-If you do use this, make sure you put this as the LAST middleware.
-Otherwise it will eat things like static assets and any other middleware.
+    handle404s: true # Optional - if you want your routes file to be the end of the chain, use this.
+    # If you do use this, make sure you put this as the LAST middleware.
+    # Otherwise it will eat things like static assets and any other middleware.
   .listen(3000)
 ```